Mattlk13/airbrake-docs/jekyll/_docs/installing-airbrake/installing-airbrake-in-a-rails-application.md

 ## More information available on GitHub
 Please visit the [Airbrake gem repo](https://github.com/airbrake/airbrake) for more configuration options, use cases, examples, and tips.

-## Looking for the Heroku guide?
-If so, you may prefer [Getting started with Airbrake, Rails, & Heroku](/docs/ruby/0-60-airbrake-rails-31-heroku/), in which you will create a new rails app on heroku that integrates with airbrake.